 A viewing platform accessed from the path along the old railway line gives excellent views of the northern marshes, while farther along this path a viewpoint across the reedbed is a good place to look for bitterns and marsh harriers, or roosting starlings on a winter evening.

 Access to North Warren is free at all times.
-Dog welcome, but please keep them under close control and remain on the paths.
+Dogs are welcome, but please keep them under close control and remain on the paths.